 A Belize Road Trip was not the plan…

 After our private island experience out near Saint George’s Caye, we jumped on an express bus from Belize City to San Ignacio.
 Belize’s express buses are not at all a bad way to get around.
-They are very easy on the budget if you want to get there quick and don’t mind passing up all the interesting experiences along the way.
+They are very easy on the budget if you want to get there quickly and don’t mind passing up all the interesting experiences along the way.
 But for our first time in Belize, that just drove us nuts!

 We arrived in San Ignacio with packs on our backs and not a clue where we were going to stay for the night.
 What is adventure without a little spontaneity?
 Before too long, we found some wifi and booked an Airbnb for the night.

 But, by the time we had found breakfast the next morning and made our way around San Ignacio on foot, we realized this wasn’t going to work.
 Our ten days in Belize was going to be eaten up by making our way from one place to the next if we didn’t find a way to get some miles behind us.

 We headed to Matus Car Rental, a family business, where Rosa (her name, as I remember it) was a gem and hooked us up right!
 We had our wheels (and our A/C) and it was time to really explore Belize the way we wanted to… on our terms.